cuiyongbo/InsideNginx/docs/source/ngx_data_structure_note.rst

 Data Structure Note
 *******************

-In this section, I will introduce the data structure used in nginx, focusing on how nginx implements them.
+In this section, I will introduce the data structures used in nginx, focusing on how nginx implements them.

 .. toctree::
     :titlesonly:

     ngx_array_note
     ngx_list_note
+    ngx_queue_note